amharrison/jactr-tutorials/org.jactr.tutorial.unit1/README.md

  }
 ```

-To see this execute, caret to the *chain-category* production and hit Ctrl-B (Command-B).
+To see this execute, caret to the *chain-category* production and hit Ctrl-Shift-B (Command-Shift-B).
 This will set a breakpoint on the production (assuming we are still in **Debug** perspective).
 If you *debug* the model, after you resume (F8) the first time, the model will run until *chain-category* then suspend.
 You should play around with breakpoint productions at your leisure.
+When you reach a breakpoint you can resume by using the play button in the LogView as well.

 ###  The Failure Case